+At the start of Year 10 students learn how to create a sustained investigation through a project entitled 'I do, I undo, I redo'.
+Students then move on to a short skills project entitled 'The Natural World', before progressing to the 'mock exam' project in which they are given a choice from selected questions from old externally set assignment papers.
+This culminates in a 10-hour mock exam in November / December of Year 11, in which students resolve the project through appropriate outcomes that respond to their preparatory work (project).
 The externally set assignment is comprised of one project (or sustained body of work) and is worth 40% of the overall grade.
-In January of Year 11 students receive a copy of the assignment which has seven themes from which they must select one to investigate.
-This will develop into a project that culminates in outcome(s) to be produced in 10-hours of practical unaided work done in controlled conditions (exam).
-At the start of the exam all preparatory work must be brought into the exam and handed in at the end of the ten hours.
+In January of Year 11, students receive a copy of the assignment which has seven themes from which they must select one to investigate.
+This will develop into a project that culminates in outcomes(s) to be produced in 10-hours of practical unaided work done in controlled conditions (exam).
+All preparatory work must be brought into the exam and handed in at the end of the ten hours.
 The exam is usually taken around early April.

 Candidates produce a portfolio of work showing their personal response to a set starting point.
-Students are expected to maintain a sketchbook of work throughout the course and build a sustained portfolio of evidence throughout the course.
+Students are expected to maintain a sketchbook of work and build a sustained protfolio of evidence throughout the course.